pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

   - Removed commands: `pimcore:bundle:enable`, `pimcore:bundle:disable`.
   - Removed `dontCheckEnabled` config support from Areablock editable.
   - Functionality that was moved into its own bundle and must be enabled manually in `config/bundles.php`
-    - Glossary has been moved into PimcoreGlossaryBundle
+    - [Glossary] has been moved into PimcoreGlossaryBundle
       - Config `pimcore:glossary:` has been removed, please use `pimcore_glossary:` in the PimcoreGlossaryBundle instead.
-    - Staticroutes has been moved into PimcoreStaticRoutesBundle
+    - [Staticroutes] has been moved into PimcoreStaticRoutesBundle
       - Config `pimcore:staticroutes:` has been removed, please use `pimcore_static_routes:` in the PimcoreStaticRoutesBundle instead.
-    - Xliff Translation Import/Export and related Events have been moved into PimcoreXliffBundle.
+    - [Xliff Translation] Import/Export and related Events have been moved into PimcoreXliffBundle.
 Please check and adapt the Events' namespaces.
-    - CustomReports have been moved into PimcoreCustomReportsBundle
+    - [CustomReports] have been moved into PimcoreCustomReportsBundle
       - Config `pimcore:custom_reports` has been removed, please use `pimcore_custom_reports:` in the PimcoreCustomReportsBundle insteand.
-    - Search has been moved into PimcoreSimpleBackendSearchBundle
+    - [Search] has been moved into PimcoreSimpleBackendSearchBundle
-    - SEO Document Editor, robots.txt and HTTP Errors has been moved into PimcoreSeoBundle
+    - [SEO] Document Editor, robots.txt and HTTP Errors has been moved into PimcoreSeoBundle
-    - WordExport has been moved into PimcoreWordExportBundle
+    - [WordExport] has been moved into PimcoreWordExportBundle
     - [System Info & Tools] Php Info, Opcache Status and System Requirements check has been moved into `pimcore/system-info-bundle` package.
     - [File Explorer] System File explorer has been moved to `pimcore/system-file-explorer` package.
-    - UUID has been moved into PimcoreUuidBundle
+    - [UUID] has been moved into PimcoreUuidBundle
       - Config `pimcore:general:instance_identifier` has been removed, please use `pimcore_uuid:instance_identifier` in the PimcoreUuidBundle instead.
 Please run `bin/console config:dump pimcore_uuid` to see more about the instance identifier config after installing the bundle.
     - [Application Logger] Application logger has been moved into `PimcoreApplicationLoggerBundle`
+    - [Web2Print] has been moved into PimcoreWebToPrintBundle
+      - Config `pimcore:documents:web_to_print` has been removed, please use `pimcore_web_to_print` in the PimcoreWebToPrintBundle instead.
 - [Codeception] Bumped `codeception/codeception` version to ^5.0.
 Now, Pimcore is using a new directory structure for tests (Codeception 5 directory structure).
 For details, please see [#13415](https://github.com/pimcore/pimcore/pull/13415)
 - [Session]
   - `AdminSessionHandler` requires session from request stack.